csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 ### Post-Simulation Python code
 - done with TMRCA code
 - TO CHECK: cluster by TMRCA and draw tree with tips coloured for mutations. adapt for figures later
-- STUCK AT: how to get estimated curve of best fit? for NeHat function

 ### Haplotype graph tests